AmineFrj/Rlwk/README.md

 - Implementation of K-Means with various initialization strategies: `random`, `s-kmeans`, `k-means++`
 - Performance evaluation using NMI, ARI, and Silhouette Score
-- Result visualization and parameter tunning
+- Result visualization and parameter tuning

 ## RLWK Usage Example

 We propose two jupyter notebooks to demonstrate how to use the RLwk algorithm.
-The [Simple usage of RLwk](<Simple usage of RLwk.ipynb>) notebook contains simple usage example on benchmark datasets: fit the model, evaluate clustering results, extract top terms, etc. And the
+The [Simple usage of RLwk](notebooks/Simple%20usage%20of%20RLwk.ipynb) notebook contains simple usage example on benchmark datasets: fit the model, evaluate clustering results, extract top terms, etc. And the
-[Visualization](<Visualization of Rlwk results.ipynb>) notebook contains evaluation experiments.
+[Visualization of Rlwk results](notebooks/Visualization%20of%20Rlwk%20results.ipynb) notebook contains evaluation experiments.

 Here is a basic example of using RLWK with the BBC News dataset, along with an explanation of how to use the core class: